lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 Where to get exact numbers and request increases
 - Many quotas are region/account-specific or vary by node type (DC2/DS2/RA3).
 Exact, up-to-date quotas live in the AWS Redshift quotas documentation and the Service Quotas console.
 Some quotas are adjustable via AWS Support; others are hard limits.

-If you want, I can:
-- list the most relevant hard numeric limits (with the current values for your node type/account), or
-- review your workload and point out which Redshift quotas are likely to be hit and how to mitigate them.

 ## How do you plan for growth in storage and concurrency while keeping costs under control?
 High-level approach: size for steady-state, design for elasticity, optimize data/queries, and use Redshift features that separate storage and compute and provide burst capacity.
 Monitor continuously and apply cost controls (reserved capacity for baseline, on-demand/Serverless/concurrency-scaling for spikes).